jamisoncrawford/hancock/README.md

 The following individuals contributed to this project in the manner described below:

 * **Jamison Crawford, MPA:** Principal analyst.
-* **Andrew Croom, Esq.:** Retrieved and organized all raw data, as well as provided variables of interest within each document.
+* **Andrew Croom, Esq.:** Retrieved and organized all raw data, as well as provided variables of interest.
 * **Shannon Connor, MA:** Assisted in all paired data inspection and corroboration processes.